Puerto Rican Sofrito/ Recaíto

 What is Sofrito?

-I love to cook all different types of food, and the takeaway of all my experimenting is that every cuisine has it’s pantry staples, and once you’ve got those down, learning becomes a breeze.
+I love to cook all different types of food, and the takeaway of all my experimenting is that every cuisine has it’s pantry staples, and once you’ve got those down, cooking becomes a breeze.

 Well, for cooking Puerto Rican (or Cuban or Dominican…) food the key is in the sofrito.
 It’s the base of so many dishes.
-It’s the mirepoix, but way tastier, that gives Puerto Rican food it’s character.
+It’s the mirepoix- but way tastier- that gives Puerto Rican food it’s character.

 If you want to cook this cuisine, you must start here.